MEMORANDUM XXI ESSAYS & INTERVIEWS ON MUSIC & PERFORMANCE

 ECRITS & ENTRETIENS SUR LA MUSIQUE & I'INTERPRETATION

-Skip Sempé's collected writings were published by Paradizo in October 2013,
+Skip Sempé's collected writings have been published by Paradizo,

 concurrent with the 2013 Villa Medici Masterclasses in Rome.

 The trademark sound of Skip Sempé and Capriccio Stravagante have graced the world's concert stages for more than 30 years.